 o Across the Fall semester, the program offers a series of ongoing professional development orientation sessions targeted to first year students focusing on topics such as doing thesis fieldwork, finding funding sources for international research, etc.

 o Graduate students can expect clear expectations, access to an active and dedicated set of interdisciplinary faculty, and help in navigating their graduate career in International Studies.
-Each student’s first point of contact and initial advisor is the Graduate Director, Dr. Adam Henne, but students soon branch out to interact with other faculty in the classroom, in organized program activities and social settings, and eventually work very closely with their thesis director and faculty committee.
+Each student’s first point of contact and initial advisor is the Graduate Director, Dr. Marcus Watson, but students soon branch out to interact with other faculty in the classroom, in organized program activities and social settings, and eventually work very closely with their thesis director and faculty committee.

 · Promoting a Supportive Research Environment

-o New - Graduate Student Brown Bag Series.
+o Graduate Student Brown Bag Series.
 The program will begin a new brown bag series to highlight graduate student work.
 This program will help students share and disseminate their work to a broader audience.

 o Graduate Research Funding Opportunities - International Studies Internship/Research Excellence Fund